islomar/my-notes/commitment-graphic-novel.md

 https://commitment-thebook.com/

 - The "only" things that the Financial Option maths can tell us about options are:
-  - Options have values.
+  - **Options have a value**.
-  - Options expire.
+  - **Options expire**.
-  - Never commit earlier unless you know why: committing to an option is when you decide to do something and it is no longer optional, but an obligation/commitment.
+  - **Never commit earlier** unless you know why: committing to an option is when you decide to do something and it is no longer optional, but an obligation/commitment.
+- **How to avoid committing too early**:
+  - Postpone the commitment, collect more information.
+  - Choose the options that is easiest to change.
+  - Invest in a different approach that allows change to be easier.
+  - Sometimes the end solution is slightly more expensive, but it allows you to delay the commitment.
+- When to make a commitment: when we have the necessary information.
 - The biggest problems is that most people see commitments which are actually options.
+- How much are you willing to pay for a choice to be an option istead of a commitment?
 - An aversion to uncertainty means people make decisions early
 - Delaying commitments gives decision makers more flexibility as they continue to have options.
 It allows them to manage risk / uncertainty using their options.
   - There is value in paying to defer a commitment.